A New Training Method for Feedforward Neural Networks Based on Geometric Contraction Property of Activation Functions: Experiments

 \section{Experiments}

-We have done three experiments, in all three we have used the MNIST dataset \cite{lecun98}.
-This is the most common dataset (actually is a subset of a larger available set - NIST) used in this field and it contains a large set of images representing handwrite digits.
+We have done four experiments, in the first three we have used the MNIST dataset \cite{mnist}.
+This is the most common dataset (actually is a subset of a larger available set - NIST) used in this field and contains a large set of images representing handwrite digits.
 The training set contains 60.000 examples and the testing set 10.000 examples.
-Each experiment consists of training a neural network using the two different cost functions, the classical cost function $E$ and respectively, the newly proposed cost function $\wt{C}$.
-In all three experiments we have chosen neural network configurations already used in literature, see \cite{lecun98}.
-During the three experiments we have obtained a faster learning and also a better classification error using the newly proposed cost function $\wt{C}$.
+Each experiment consists of training a neural network using two different cost functions, the classical cost function $E$ and respectively, the new proposed cost function $\wt{C}$.
+In the first three experiments we have chosen neural network configurations already used in literature, see \cite{lecun98}.
+For the forth experiment we have used the notMNIST dataset \cite{notMNIST}.
+The training set contains 210.000 examples and the testing set 10.000 examples.
+During all experiments we have obtained a faster learning and also a better classification error using the new proposed cost function.